 Tips for Deicing Your Driveway

 An icy driveway is a potential hazard for many reasons.
-Ice not only can cause serious injury to you and your family, it is also a liability risk.
+Not only can an icy driveway cause serious injury to you and your family, it is also a liability risk.
 Others may slip and fall on your property, which could result in an unexpected lawsuit.
 For your safety and peace of mind, here are some tips for keeping your driveway ice-free this winter:

 - Shoveling should always be your first deicing task.
 Shovel as much of the snow and ice off of your driveway as possible.
 Try breaking the ice with your shovel to help with removal.